Manchin cites inflation concerns, roiling budget talks anew

 Experts cite many factors for this year’s relentless inflation increase including the trillions Washington has spent on pandemic relief, record gasoline prices and cheap borrowing from interest rates that were low until recently.
 Other reasons include the tight job market, global supply chain problems and disruptions to world energy and food markets from Russia’s invasion of Ukraine.

 Asked if Manchin’s latest comments were discouraging, No. 2 Senate Democratic leader Richard Durbin of Illinois said, “I’m used to it.”
-Durbin has been openly skeptical that the economic package can be revived following Manchin’s move last year to scuttle the earlier package, which was a top priority for President Joe Biden.
+Durbin has been openly skeptical that the effort can be revived following Manchin’s move last year to scuttle the earlier package, which was a top priority for President Joe Biden.

 Even so, some Democrats have shown cautious optimism a deal with Manchin is attainable this time, if for no other reason than a reluctant acknowledgement that a more modest, imperfect election-year accomplishment would be better than none.